 - How to create strong financial advisor-branded marketing campaigns

 For those of you who are new to my blog/podcast, my name is Sara.
 I am a CFA® charterholder and I used to be a financial advisor.
 I have a weekly newsletter in which I talk about financial advisor lead generation topics which is best described as “fun and irreverent.”
 So please subscribe!

-Why do financial advisor brands stink?
+Why do wealth management brands stink?

 There almost no difference from one financial advisor firm to the next, from an outsider’s viewpoint.
 The firms are all named after the firm’s founders (like a law firm), or some element of nature (Example: “Green/Black/Red River/Mountain Wealth Management”).